WellKnitTech/TA-DLA/README.md

 - The scraper will recursively enumerate all files and directories, saving download links to the inventory.
 - The downloader will fetch all pending files using the correct token and path, routing requests through Tor.
 - Both plugins are auto-discovered via the plugin system.

+## Forensics and Legal/DFIR Support
+- SHA1 hashes are stored in the inventory database for all downloaded files (by default during analysis).
+This enables:
+  - File integrity verification
+  - Comparison with restored or original data
+  - Legal/counsel review and reporting
+  - Forensic chain-of-custody documentation